 The Ancascocha Trek to Machu Picchu in the Peruvian Andes is a spectacular trail that remains off the beaten path even given its close proximity to the classic Inca Trail to Machu Picchu.

 The Ancascocha Trekking Machu Picchu (often called the Super Inca Trail or even the Hidden Inca Trail), a far more strenuous, yet less traveled and more rewarding path.
-The trek takes roughly five or six days wandering through traditional villages like Usutapampa and its lake names Ancascocha at 12,795 feet.
+This hiking destination takes roughly five or six days wandering through traditional villages like Usutapampa and its lake names Ancascocha at 12,795 feet.

 Along the way, it humps over big passes, including a high point of roughly 16,000 feet on Inca Chiriaska, and takes in views of towering 20,551-foot Salcantay.

 The itinerary below is a sample.
 Hiking times are an average and will vary depending on the group.
 Additionally, lunch and camp sites may change to meet the needs of the group and conditions.

 Before the Peru hiking trail, your guide will meet you at your hotel for an in-depth briefing.
 This provides an opportunity to ask questions and do any last-minute shopping before leaving Cusco.

 We drove for an hour and a half from the city of Cusco to Limatambo, part of the Usutacancha community, in the quiet valley of Sondorf.